Podcast

 Watch below or @Empowered_Ventures on YouTube.

-Read the full transcript here or below the following media links.
+Read the full transcript below the media links.

 Episode Transcript